owen2345/pub_sub_model_sync/README.md

 - Add subscription liveness checker using thread without db connection to check periodically pending notifications from google pubsub
 - Unify .stop() and 'Listener stopped'
 - TODO: Publish new version 1.2.1 (improve logs)
+- Enable `async` mode for rabbitMQ and Kafka

 ## **Q&A**
 - I'm getting error "could not obtain a connection from the pool within 5.000 seconds"... what does this mean?